mc-imperial/gpuverify/Documentation/basic_usage.rst

 systematically) that tolerating benign races carries some performance overhead in terms of verification time.

-To disable tolerance of benign races, specify ``--no-benign``.
+To disable tolerance of benign races, specify ``--no-benign-tolerance``.

-.. todo:: Maybe this option should be ``--no-benign-tolerance``.
-Just ``--no-benign`` is perhaps a bit misleading: one might think it means "don't warn be about benign races"; actually, it means the opposite.

 ``--only-divergence``
 ^^^^^^^^^^^^^^^^^^^^^